Published: January 27, 2021

-- Is This Bidder Responsible?: To help you navigate whether a bidder meets the criteria to be responsive and responsible, we have compiled a handy checklist you can use to walk through this evaluation and make notes about things you might wish to follow up on later.
+- Is This Bidder Responsible?: To help you navigate whether a bidder meets the criteria to be responsive and responsible, we have compiled a handy checklist you can use to walk through this evaluation and make notes about things you might follow up on later.

-- Best Practice Guides for Payroll and Accounts Payable
+- Best Practice Guide for Accounts Payable

 - Internal Controls checklists for Accounts Payable and Petty Cash

 - Best Practices and Internal Controls over Fuel Inventory and Usage